bradsease/astra-viso/README.md

 This code creates a default camera.
 The default star catalog is a randomly-generated set with 10,000 elements.

-For additional information, see the full documentation: bradsease.github.io/astraviso
+For additional information, see the full 	[documentation](https://bradsease.github.io/astraviso).

 ## Requires
 * Python 2.7, 3.3+